korningf/arch-ops/net-ops.md

 We keep 10/8 for the GOV intranet, of which DPT will be on 10.10/16.

-That's our on-premise network replacing the 3.x CIDR we are squatting.

-Next we reserve 172.x/16 for our Primary Cloud, ie our Amazon AWS VPCs.
+Next we reserve 172.x/16 for our Primary Cloud (ie Microsoft Azure VNETs).

-We also reserve 100.64/16 for our Secondary Cloud (ie Microsoft Azure).
+We also reserve 100.64/16 for our Secondary Cloud (ie Amazon AWS VPCs).

-We keep 192.168 for various external DMZs (census staff, suppliers, etc).
+We keep 192.168 for various external DMZs (partners, suppliers, etc).

-We keep 198.18/15 for a secure hybrid cloud link with other GOV or EU.
+We keep 198.18/15 for hybrid cloud links with other GOV or EU networks.

 And finally we can use the 4 small ISP test networks for internal NAT/DMZ.